William H. Marmion: Early life and education

 Marmion was born on October 8, 1907, in Houston, Texas, the son of Charles Gresham Marmion and Katherine Angie Rankin.
 His older brother, Charles G. Marmion, was also a prelate of the Episcopal Church who served as Bishop of Kentucky.
 He studied at the Rice Institute and graduated with a Bachelor of Arts in 1929. he then furthered his education at the Virginia Theological Seminary, from where he gained his Bachelor of Divinity in 1932.
 He was awarded a Doctor of Divinity from the Virginia Seminary.
 He married Mabel Dougherty Nall on December 28, 1935, and together had two sons.

-Ordained Ministry
+Ordained ministry

 Marmion was ordained deacon on July 20, 1932, and to the priesthood on April 5, 1933, by the Bishop of Texas Clinton S. Quin.
 He then served as minister-in-charge of St James' Church in Taylor, Texas and Grace Church in Georgetown, Texas from 1932 to 1935.
-In 1935 he became associate minister of St Mark's Church in San Antonio, Texas, while in 1938 he transferred to Birmingham, Alabama to become rector of St Mary-on-the-Highlands.
+In 1935 he became associate minister of St Mark's Church in San Antonio, Texas, while in 1938 he transferred to Birmingham, Alabama to become rector of St Mary's-on-the-Highlands.
 In 1950 he became rector of St Andrew's Church in Wilmington, Delaware, where he remained until 1954.